 (See also Overview of Peripheral Nervous System Disorders.)

-The limbs are most affected.
+In Isaacs syndrome, the limbs are most affected.
 The sine qua non is myokymia—continuous muscle twitching described as bag-of-worms movements.
 Other symptoms include fasciculations, carpopedal spasms, intermittent cramps, increased sweating, and pseudomyotonia (impaired relaxation after a strong muscle contraction but without the typical waxing-and-waning electromyography [EMG] abnormality of true myotonia).

 Drugs that may relieve symptoms of Isaac syndrome include carbamazepine, phenytoin, gabapentin, mexiletine (experience is limited), valproate, lamotrigine, and clonazepam.